 Uddhav Thackeray takes charge, all eyes on trust vote, portfolio allocation

-Mumbai, Nov 29: Shiv Sena chief Uddhav Thackeray, 59 on Friday will take charge as the Chief Minister of Maharashtra in Mantralaya at 1 PM.
+Mumbai, Nov 29: Shiv Sena chief Uddhav Thackeray on Friday took charge as the Chief Minister of Maharashtra in Mantralaya.

-In a first for the clan, Uddhav Thackeray will be leading the Maha Vikas Aghadi an alliance of Shiv Sena, Nationalist Congress Party (NCP), and Congress in Maharashtra.
+In a first for the clan, Uddhav Thackeray will be leading the Maha Vikas Aghadi, an alliance of Shiv Sena, Nationalist Congress Party (NCP), and Congress in Maharashtra.

 The next big challenge for the Aghadi would be to get its trust vote passed on the floor of the Assembly and allocate portfolios.